 PO Box 9314, Wellington 6141 Aotearoa New Zealand.
-Tel 04 382 8129 Email pma@xtra.co.nz Web www.converge.org.nz/pma
+Tel 04 382 8129 Email icanz@xtra.co.nz Web www.converge.org.nz/pma

-Nuclear Free and Independent Pacific Day 2018
+Nuclear Free and Independent Pacific Day 2020

-Today, 1 March, is Nuclear Free and Independent Pacific Day - the 64th anniversary of the 'Bravo' nuclear bomb detonation by the United States close to the surface of Bikini Atoll, in the Marshall Islands, which blasted out a crater more than 200 feet deep and a mile across.
+Today, 1 March, is Nuclear Free and Independent Pacific Day - the 66th anniversary of the 'Bravo' nuclear bomb detonation by the United States close to the surface of Bikini Atoll, in the Marshall Islands, which blasted out a crater more than 200 feet deep and a mile across.

 Particles of radioactive fallout from the blast landed on the island of Rongelap (100 miles away) to a depth of one and a half inches in places, and radioactive mist appeared on Utirik (300 miles away).
 The US navy did not send ships to evacuate the people of Rongelap and Utirik until three days after the explosion.
 Fallout from this one nuclear weapon detonation spread over more than 7,000 square miles, and traces were detected throughout the Pacific, in India, Japan, the United States and Europe.
-The Marshallese, and other Pacific peoples subjected to more than 350 full scale nuclear weapon detonations in the Pacific - conducted by Britain, France and the US - were used as human guinea pigs in an obscene experiment to 'progress' the insane pursuit of nuclear weapons supremacy.
+The Marshallese, and other Pacific peoples subjected to more than 300 full scale nuclear bomb detonations in the Pacific - conducted by Britain, France and the US - were used as human guinea pigs in an obscene experiment to 'progress' the insane pursuit of nuclear weapons supremacy.

-Nuclear Free and Independent Pacific Day is a day to remember that the arrogant colonial mindset which allowed, indeed encouraged, the horror outlined above continues today - the Pacific remains neither nuclear free nor independent.
+Nuclear Free and Independent Pacific Day is a day to remember that the arrogant colonial mindset which allowed, indeed encouraged, this horror continues today - the Pacific remains neither nuclear free nor independent.

-While the United Nations Treaty on the Prohibition of Nuclear Weapons (adopted 7 July 2017, opened for signature 20 September 2017) provides a pathway towards removing the threat of nuclear annihilation, the vote in the UN General Assembly also highlights issues around the lack of independence in the region.
-Much of the Pacific remains under foreign control, military or illegal occupation, including "American Samoa", Cook Islands, "French" Polynesia, Guam, Hawai'i, Kanaky, Niue, Norfolk Island, Northern Marianas, Pitcairn Island, Rapa Nui, Tokelau, Uvea mo Futuna, and West Papua.
-Ten Pacific island nations voted in favour of the adoption of the Treaty, but that vote could have more than doubled if all Pacific nations were independent UN member states.
+While the United Nations Treaty on the Prohibition of Nuclear Weapons (adopted 7 July 2017, opened for signature 20 September 2017) provides a pathway towards removing the threat of nuclear annihilation, the opposition to it by the nuclear weapon states and their supporters also highlights issues around the lack of independence in the region.
+Much of the Pacific remains under foreign control, military or illegal occupation, including 'American' Samoa, Cook Islands, French-Occupied Polynesia, Guam, Hawai'i, Kanaky, Niue, Norfolk Island, Northern Marianas, Pitcairn Island, Rapa Nui, Tokelau, Uvea mo Futuna, and West Papua.
+Ten Pacific island nations voted in favour of the adoption of the Treaty in 2017, but that vote could have more than doubled if all Pacific nations were independent UN member states.
+The same applies with all of the crucial UN votes, including those around climate justice.